OrdinaryMagician/ibuki_m/README.md

 Guns of your own making, two of them.
 Bash in some skulls.

-Primary fire punches, hold to punch harder.
-Secondary fire blocks, increasing damage resistance to frontal attacks.

-You can press the utility key to blow a magic kiss at enemies.
+You can press reload to blow a magic kiss at enemies.
 Do note that your kisses are much stronger than **Demo-chan**'s.

 ### Slot 2 - Ninnacht AA12 *[Pistol, Elven Wand]*